4nt0ineB/Immersailles/README.md

 PHP classes are included trough the mysql.php import at the top of the page, because most of the time classes require sql query.

+### To do
+- [ ] No multiple token for recover a password (don't send a mail before expiration of previous one)
+- [ ] Finish set up of password recovery

 ### Project tree

 ```Bash